RexcellentGames/BkWiki/readme.md

 Visit on https://wiki.burningknight.net/

 **This repo only contains the actual website.
-For the data displayed on the website click [here](https://github.com/egordorichev/BurningWiki/).** (If this link does not work we might have moved the repo somewhere else and forgot to update this link.
-Please open an issue here on GitHub.)
+For the data displayed on the website click [here](https://github.com/RexcellentGames/BkWikiData/).**